 ABS stands for acrylonitrile butadiene styrene.
 ABS is a polymer plastic made from petroleum that may be modified at various temperatures.
 When heated, thermoplastic polymers like ABS may turn flexible or rubbery.

-It does not change from a solid to a fluid at a certain temperature.
+In other words, unlike most materials, ABS plastic does not change from a solid to a fluid at a certain temperature.
 Due to this, it lacks a true melting point.
 Its glass transition temperature is 105°C instead.

 A substance known as a polymer is one that is constructed from repeating, sizable molecules.
 The chemical processes known as polymerization are used to join the chains.
-As you may infer from its full name, the three polymers that make up ABS are acrylonitrile, styrene, and polybutadiene.
+As you may infer from its full name, the three polymers that makeup ABS are acrylonitrile, styrene, and polybutadiene.